zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/automl/automl.md

-# Title of the Lab
+# Using Oracle Machine Learning AutoML UI

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to xxx.

-Estimated Lab Time: -- minutes
+Estimated Lab Time: 15 minutes

-### About <Product/Technology> (Optional)
+### About Oracle Machine Learning Notebooks
-Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
-Keep this section fairly concise.
-If you find yourself needing more than to sections/paragraphs, please utilize the "Learn More" section.
+Oracle Machine xxx.

 ### Objectives